 Pinching and pruning encourage more growth and make plants bushier.
 If your new plants are looking a little rangy, don’t be shy about pulling out the pruners.
 Also, keep up on deadheading—it encourages more blooms.

-Jennifer Benner, horticulturist and coauthor of The Nonstop Garden, uses fast-growing fillers to stitch her plantings together in northwest Connecticut.
+Jennifer Benner, horticulturist and coauthor of The Nonstop Garden, uses fast-growing fillers to stitch her plantings together in northwestern Connecticut.

 Photos: Jennifer Benner; Jerry Pavia; Bill Johnson; Susan A. Roth